A Game of Thrones-Chapter 46

 Eventually they arrive at the lake called the Womb of the World.
 Here Daenerys strips out of her soiled clothing and enters the lake.
 She cleanses her face and body of the dried blood.
 When she emerges from the lake, Doreah brings her a robe of sandsilk, but Drogo waves her away.
 Daenerys can see his manhood through his trousers and helps him unlace; with three quick strokes, he is done.

-Daenerys asks Ser Jorah about the Stallion Who Mounts The World.
-He explains that the Stallion is the Khal of Khals, who is prophesized to unite the Dothraki into a single khalasar and lead them to conquer the world.
+Daenerys asks Ser Jorah about the Stallion Who Mounts the World.
+He explains that the Stallion is the khal of khals, who is prophesized to unite the Dothraki into a single khalasar and lead them to conquer the world.

 Doreah interrupts Daenerys to point out her brother entering the hall in rags, drunk, and carrying a sword.
 Angry mutterings rise all around her and the music dies away.
 Daenerys has a sense of dread and asks Ser Jorah to stop him and bring him to her.
-Viserys starts screaming for his sister and reproaching the indignity of starting the feast before his arrival.
+Viserys starts screaming for Daenerys and reproaching the indignity of starting the feast before his arrival.
 Ser Jorah is quickly by his side and tries to stop him, but Viserys jerks free.
 Then he moves to sit with Drogo and the other khals.

 Drogo rises and declares through translation that Viserys’ place is not on the high bench but at the back where the lowest of the low sit shrouded in shadow so that others do not have to look upon them.
 Viserys declares drunkenly that that is no place for a king, but Drogo emphasizes that it is his place, mocking him as the Sore-foot King and the Cart King.
 Viserys draws his blade, angering the Dothraki.
 Then he spots Daenerys and stalks over.
 She begs him to throw away the sword but Viserys ignores her.
-Viserys now demands his crown or else he will take Daenerys back, but he will be happy to cut out her child and leave it for Drogo.
-Viserys presses his sword against her belly hard enough to prick her navel through her silks.
+Viserys demands his crown or else he will take Daenerys back, but he will be happy to cut out her child and leave it for Drogo.
+To emphasis his point, Viserys presses his sword against her belly hard enough to prick her navel through her silks.

 Jhiqui is sobbing in fear, stating that she dare not translate Viserys’ words; if she does she fears Khal Drogo will drag her behind his horses up the Mother of Mountains.
 Daenerys agrees to translate instead.
 After hearing the translation, Drogo makes a statement in Dothraki and steps down from the high bench with his bloodriders.
 Viserys asks and Daenerys translates: “You shall have a splendid golden crown that men shall tremble to behold.”
 Viserys smiles and declares that that is all he ever wanted.
 His smile is what saddens Daenerys the most.